mjwaddell1/Python/FractalThread/ReadMe.md

 This code generates the Mandlebrot set.
 It uses a single thread or the threading module.
 This is a good candidate for multi-threading since each point value is calculated separately.

 The execution time using the threading library is about the same as using a single thread.
-This is probably due to the GIL and true multithreading is not currently supported.
+This is probably due to the GIL and true multithreading is not currently supported in Python.

 The application allows the user to select a portion of the fractal then zoom in (enter key).
 The space bar resets the image.
 The left\right arrows are used to traverse through the render history.
 Escape exits the script.